 9. What information is available for medical and health care professionals on caring for sick children during the coronavirus pandemic?

-- Please see the information and resources listed a the top of this web page – we are updating and adding to this list as and when new information becomes available.
+Please see the information and resources listed a the top of this web page – we are updating and adding to this list as and when new information becomes available.
 In addition, the Royal College of Paediatrics and Child Health (RCPCH) have provided guidance for paediatric services.
+This guidance includes:

 10. Who can I contact if I need specific help and guidance on caring for a child receiving palliative care?